mqttiotstuff/mqtt-agent-ledbox/LedBox_Animations.md

-# Led Box Agent - Command parser
+# Led Box Agent - MQTT Command parser

 Making the led box "talk", an interpreter using several commands has been setted up to let users create their own patterns to be able to easily identify the event displayed.